-Their headliners are USC-committed linebacker Vontaze Burfict and UCLA-committed wide receiver Ricky Marvray, both of whom had big games in the state championships a year ago.
-Nebraska-bound quarterback Taylor Martinez, in his first and only year as the Huskies starter, was the Big VIII Player of the Year, and he's hoping to do what Matt Scott didn't -- lead the Huskies to a state title.
-Other top recruits for the Huskies include Arizona State-committed defensive lineman Will Sutton, offensive lineman Gavin Pascarella and SMU commit K.J.
+Their headliners are USC commit Vontaze Burfict and UCLA commit Ricky Marvray, who both had big games in the state championships a year ago.
+Nebraska-bound quarterback Taylor Martinez, in his first, and only year, as the Huskies starter, was the Big VIII Player of the Year, and he's hoping to do what Matt Scott didn't, lead the Huskies to a state title.
+Other top recruits for the Huskies include Arizona State commit Will Sutton, offensive lineman Gavin Pascarella and SMU commit K.J.
 Vaifate at safety.

 DIVISION II: Stockton St. Mary's vs. San Diego Cathedral Catholic

 Stockton St. Mary's earned their berth by winning the CIF-SacJoaquin D-I championship.
 A year ago, the Rams were in line to earn this berth before they were stunned by Napa in the championship game.

 This year, led by senior quarterback, Cody Vaz, a commit to Oregon State, they're where they had hoped to be last year.
 Vaz has had a strong season and has all but wrapped up CIF Player of the Year honors.
 Aside from Vaz, the top playmaker for the Rams is junior receiver Josh Harper, one of the elite prospects in Northern California in the class of 2010.
 Harper has done it all, on both sides of the ball, for the Rams.
 But he's been nursing an ankle injury and its uncertain how effective he'll be.
 Up front, Josh Banks leads the Rams.